Why QA is important within web applications

 To test out unknown scenarios

 The development team always try to cover all scenarios.
-However, most of the time there are unknown scenarios which wreak havoc when the web application goes live.
+However, most of the time there are unknown scenarios that wreak havoc when the web application goes live.

 Take Samsung Galaxy Fold by example: